Thursday, March 1, 2012

 A lot of times I notice that seasoned writers lord over their secrets and insight, only selling them as part of a craft book, a writing lab, or as a salaried instructor…if they part with them at all.
 This makes a certain sort of sense when you consider that creative writing barely pays for a pack of instant Miso soup and three Slim Jims; however, I also think a lot of it comes from the atmosphere created by gatekeepers and old guard publication.
 Instead of a society of artists doing everything they can to enrich the world they live in through each other’s talent as well as their own, we get to participate in The Art Hunger Games.

-And why not from their point of view?
-If you have five book deals and five hundred writers you can dangle them like steaks in a pit full of rabid papillons and then it's a great big favor you're doing when you hand them out and they forget that you're about to make money off of their creative efforts.
+And why not?
+(From the publisher's point of view, that is.)
+If you have five book deals and five hundred writers you can dangle them like steaks in a pit full of rabid papillons and then it's a great big favor you're doing when you hand them out and they forget that you're about to make a lot of money off of their creative efforts.

 Anyone else's success implies you are that much less likely to taste it yourself.
 Of course you find a reason to dislike them--too experimental, too commercial, too avant garde, too plot-based, too this, too that.
 I’m not saying writers never share a secret or don’t have writer friends, but it’s a starvation economy, so everyone’s shifty-eyed and wary.
 There's not enough to go around.
 Better make camps.
 People are less generous with their charitable thoughts and the sharing of insight when they think there’s only disincentive to do so.
 Why give someone else your edge?